twytock/cell_reprogramming_by_transfer_learning/code/README.md

 ## `reprog_validation_final.py`

-This script calculates the reprogramming transitions to pluripotent states.
+This script calculates the reprogramming transitions to pluripotent states, and it takes a positional argument (valid values: \{`A`, `I`, `E`\}), that indicates the constraints on the control inputs.
+It may be called using

+`python -m scoop -n 8 code/reprog_validation_final.py E`

+where 8 is the number of processors desired, and E corresponds to the $0\leq u_ell \leq 1$ constraint condition.
 The files are saved in `output/FS_GeneExp/`.

 ## `fig3_roc_auc.py`

 This script produces Fig. 3 of the main text and Fig. S2 of the SI.
+It may be called using

+`python code/fig3_roc_auc.py`

+The figures will be generated in the directories `output/figS2` and `output/fig3`.

 # Computing and analyzing transdifferentiation transitions
 ## `fs.sh`